eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 trust each other.
 This trust generally requires the existence of the following two conditions:

-1. The requestee is sure about the requester\'s identity, and optionally the requester is sure about the requestee\'s identity.
+1. The requestee is sure about the requester's identity, and optionally the requester is sure about the requestee's identity.
     This is referred to as (single-side or mutual) *authentication*.

 2. The requestee is sure that the requester has the right to request